 After this step is complete, you’re all set to use the hot tub as usual!

 Frequently Asked Questions

-Especially if you don’t have a lot of experience with hot tubs, we expect that you will have some questions.
-Here are some of the most frequently asked questions regarding hot tub cleaning.
+Especially if you don’t have a lot of experience with hot tubs, we expect you to have some questions.
+So here are some of the most frequently asked questions regarding hot tub cleaning.

 How often should I clean my hot tub?